Gracyn Wheeler Kelleher: Career

 Wheeler participated in the Wimbledon Championships in 1938, 1939 and 1955.
 She reached the third round in singles and the quarterfinals in doubles, both in 1939.
 With her husband, she took part in the mixed doubles in 1955 and lost in the second round after a bye in the first.

 In August 1939, it was reported that she would marry German tennis player Henner Henkel in October that year.
-On August 15, 1940 she married Robert J. Kelleher, an American district court judge in Los Angeles, former U.S. Davis Cup captain, president of the United States Tennis Association, and member of the International Tennis Hall of Fame.
+On August 15, 1940, she married Robert J. Kelleher, an American district court judge in Los Angeles, former U.S. Davis Cup captain, president of the United States Tennis Association, and member of the International Tennis Hall of Fame.
+She won her final singles title in July 1947 at Vancouver where she beat Eleanor Young Connelly.
+She reached here last final in March 1950 at the La Jolla Summer Championships in San Diego where she lost to Dodo Cheyne.
+She played her final event in May 1961 at the Northern California Championships in Sacramento.

 She has been inducted into the Southern California Tennis Association Senior Hall of Fame.